skyaxe97/tp/docs/UserGuide.md

 * Adds an `Event` called `NAME`, that runs from `START` to `END`, and repeats weekly for `TIMES`.
 * The system will prompt you for parameters if they are not provided.
 * Parameters `START`, `END` must be logical.
 The `END` time must not be before the `START` time.
+* This command accepts **partial commands**.
+E.g `addEvent Concert /date 05-11-20` is a valid command.
+* The program will prompt for the remaining missing parameters when a partial command is input.

 ###### Examples: